 Winston-Salem is an up-and-coming city that was once two separate cities (hence the hyphen), and you can visit Old Salem any time of the year to get a look at early America, the Moravians, some pretty delicious food, and more!
 Spend a weekend there, grab a room at The Cardinal Hotel, and you’ll realize that it’s more than a cool place to stay.
 Foothills Brewing Company makes some of our favorites.
 They also have a tasting room for visitors to come and try their special creations.

 High Point is known as the “Furniture Capital of the World” and there are some interesting places to explore there.
 If you visit from mid-April to October, check out All-A-Flutter Farm, you can see a real working butterfly farm in person!
 For day trip options, I’d recommend traveling to nearby Hanging Rock State Park.
 It’s beautiful from the top!

 Mention Western North Carolina and you’ll hear one word come out of people’s mouths—Asheville.
-There’s so much to do in Asheville, and we love it for almost too many reasons.
+There’s so much to do in this awesome mountain town, and we love it for almost too many reasons.
 Whether it’s the hikes in the beautiful mountains that surround it, the nearby Blue Ridge Parkway, or the awesome Downtown itself, there’s just something about this part of the world.
 When you visit, plan to do as much as possible, but don’t worry if you can’t knock it all out.
 Settle in and walk around the famed Biltmore Estate, enjoying its accompanying gardens that amaze even the most seasoned visitors.
 You can spend even more time in the River Arts District and grab a beer at nearby New Belgium Brewing Company.
 You’re going to have a good time in Asheville, so sit back and let North Carolina’s coolest small town take the wheel.

 Quick tip: You’re also within a short drive of Brevard, which we’re quite partial to as well!